glynawe/Vanilla/vanilla.md

 ### Inclusion

     Inclusion     = Include | Import | FunctorImport.
-    Include       = "include" ModuleName ["for" NAME ","...].
+    Include       = "include" ModuleName [TypeConstraints] ["for" NAME ","...].
     Import        = "import" ModuleName.
     FunctorImport = "import" ModuleName ":=" FunctorName "(" ModuleName ","... ")".

     ImportedName = ModuleName "_" NAME.
     GlobalName   = NAME | ImportedName.

 `include` includes content from other modules or interfaces.
 The contents of an interface are its definitions, the contents of a module are its declarations.
 If an `include` has a `for` clause then only a selection of its contents are included.
+A module can be included into another module with a set of type constraints, this allows the included module to add a set of *trait* procedures to those types.

 `import` includes content from other interfaces and modules, but each definition is given an *imported name*, which is the definition's name prefixed with the name of the interface.
 A *functor import* imports a new module created from a functor and a list of modules.

 A module or interface's *global names* are the names of all its definitions.

+A module without an explicit public interface has a default interface that excludes its imported names.

 ### Example